Aureliona1/Lite-Mapper/docs.md

 Most of Lite-Mapper's code has extensive JSDoc comments to help self-document the code as you write it.
 This will appear automatically as you type out functions, classes, and variables in VSCode.

 Additionally, if you want to view the source code or internal functionality of anything, you can type it out in your script, then hold `ctrl` and click on the item.
+You can also press `F12` with your text-cursor on the iterm to view some source information about it.

 ### Map Initialization